 Kazuki Santa*, Yoshio Kumazawa and Isao Nagaoka Pages 794 - 802 ( 9 )

 Background: Grape phytochemicals prevent intestine-related and subsequent other inflammatory diseases.
 Phytochemicals and vitamin D are useful for the regulation of inflammatory responses.
-Phytochemicals is the generic name of terpenoids, carotenoids and flavonoids that consist of a variety of chemicals contained in vegetables and fruits.
+Phytochemicals is the generic name for terpenoids, carotenoids, and flavonoids that consist of a variety of chemicals contained in vegetables and fruits.
 There are a variety of grape cultivars that contain many kinds of phytochemicals in their skin and seeds.
-Grape phytochemicals including grape seed extracts (GSE) have already been used to maintain healthy condition through manipulating inflammatory responses by decreasing the expression of inflammation-related factors.
+Grape phytochemicals including Grape Seed Extracts (GSE) have already been used to maintain healthy condition through manipulating inflammatory responses by decreasing the expression of inflammation-related factors.

 Phytochemicals, Oleanolic acid, Quercetin, TNF-α, microbiota, Treg (Regulatory T cells), Inflammatory bowel disease.

 Department of Host Defense and Biochemical Research, Graduate School of Medicine, Juntendo University, Tokyo, Department of Host Defense and Biochemical Research, Graduate School of Medicine, Juntendo University, Tokyo, Department of Host Defense and Biochemical Research, Graduate School of Medicine, Juntendo University, Tokyo